Telescopic Denture Clinical Guide

 Overview

-MediMatch is one of only a few dental laboratories in the UK to be able to offer a compre-hensive telescopic denture service.
-The telescopic denture technique was originally developed in Germany over thirty years ago, and although currently not yet widely adopted in the UK, it has been used with great success in Europe, particularly in Germany, Switzerland and Sweden.
+MediMatch is one of only a few dental laboratories in Ireland to be able to offer a compre-hensive telescopic denture service.
+The telescopic denture technique was originally developed in Germany over thirty years ago, and although currently not yet widely adopted in Ireland, it has been used with great success in Europe, particularly in Germany, Switzerland and Sweden.

 Telescopic dentures can be successfully constructed using a minimum of two viable teeth, typically the upper or lower canines, but are ideally supported by four or six teeth.
 The teeth are typically prepared in much the same way as for a normal bonded crown, but allowing for a double thickness of alloy.
 Milled parallel primary metal copings are constructed to fit the prepared teeth and cemented in place.
 Precision-fit secondary metal copings are constructed in the laboratory and then welded to the chrome cobalt denture framework.